Hugius/FabiEngine3D/README.md

 - The amount of triangles is the **realtime** amount being rendered every frame.
 - `coreUpdate` includes all function calls and calculations in your update scripts.
 - `bufferSwap` means the actual buffering on the output screen.
-- Use LOD entities to improve your performance.
+- Use LOD models to improve your performance.
 - Lower the graphics quality in the project settings to improve your performance.
 ### Config file
 - The config file (`config.fe3d`) has multiple **settings** for the application appearance.